 Table A.8 shows the estimated costs for the implementation of all cost-effective retrofit measures modelled under the high fuel cost scenario (EMR grid decarbonisation, 7% interest rate, taxation included) to 2022.
-The investment could amount to over a quarter of a billion across the Cardiff City Region.
+The investment could amount to just under half a billion across Wales.

 The figures from Table A.8 are normalised by the size of the local authority in Table A.9.
 The table is colour coded by column, showing the local authority where most investment is necessary per measure relative to size.
-The last column shows the average investment estimated per property for each local authority, while the last row provides the average per measure across the region.
+The last column shows the average investment estimated per property for each local authority, while the last row provides the average per measure across Wales.